complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/pairing.md

 {% include nc-image src="assets/img/key-concepts/pairing/nc-pairing-code.png" caption="Enter the code displayed in Server into the dialog within Interviewer." %}

+Once Interviewer and Server are securely paired, protocols can not be imported from the Server, and Interviewer will enable the "Import from Server" button in the Protocols section.

+{% include nc-image src="assets/img/key-concepts/pairing/nc-import-from-server.png" caption="Protocol import options, including the option to import from Server." %}

-Once Interviewer and Server are securely paired, any protocols that have been uploaded to Server will be visible to the client.
+Clicking on "Import From Server" will display any protocols that have been uploaded to Server in the Interviewer client.
 Selecting one of these protocols from the list will install it.

 {% include nc-image src="assets/img/key-concepts/pairing/protocol-list.png" caption="A list of available protocols to install is displayed.
 Clicking the protocol begins the transfer." %}